-3.6.6 As you might expect, the worst outcome for the guarantee valuation occurs when a significant asset fall is accompanied by rises in levels of option-implied volatility.
+As you might expect, the worst outcome for the guarantee valuation occurs when a significant asset fall is accompanied by rises in levels of option-implied volatility.
 This 'double-whammy' results in an increase in guarantee value of over 50%.

-3.6.7 This brief analysis suggests that the selection of liability assumptions could be just as important to the pricing of with-profits guarantees as the asset model calibration (if not more so).
-However, in terms of managing the on-going variability of the fair value profit, the liability assumptions will only impact on fair value if and when they are changed (and

-Figure 3.6.
-Fair value of guarantee and the assumed amount of reversionary bonus policy flexibility also to the extent that actual experience diverges from that assumed in the basis).
-No such control can be exercised over the asset values or the marketconsistent model calibration.
+This brief analysis suggests that the selection of liability assumptions could be just as important to the pricing of with-profit guarantees as the asset model calibration (if not more so).
+However, in terms of managing the on-going variability of the fair value profit, the liability assumptions will only impact on fair value if and when they are changed (and also to the extent that actual experience diverges from that assumed in the basis).
+No such control can be exercised over the asset values or the market-consistent model calibration.
 Unless hedged, movements in asset shares and market option costs will be a significant source of fair value profit and loss.
 We examine this risk, and how it can be managed, in the following section.